hubble658/Image-Classification-in-C/readme.md

 - Experiment with different activation functions and loss functions
 - Optimize memory usage for handling larger datasets

-## Contributing
-Feel free to fork this repository and contribute improvements!
-Pull requests are welcome.

 ## License
 This project is licensed under the **MIT License**.